 does not mean

-The absence of tubes excludes any affiliation with fungi or
+The absence of hyphae and tubes excludes any affiliation

 nematophytes.
-The presence of what seems to be a cuticle does not
+The presence of a cuticle (Fig.4) does not necessarily

-necessarily point to a real land plant.
-Organisms living in an aquatic
+indicate a land plant.
+Organisms living in an

 habitat which repeatedly falls dry may develop a cuticle, as it is